edwardcoded77/signup-page/README.md

-# Yoruba Progressive Club of South Carolina - Signup Page
+# Yoruba Progressive Club  - Signup Page
 A welcoming page introducing our club, highlighting our activities and events, and giving new members an easy way to join.

 [See it live](https://edwardcoded77.github.io/signup-page/)